Skip to content

 Prescription muscle relaxers may help reduce pain and improve movement and range of motion.
 Still, doctors will likely recommend first trying over-the-counter muscle relaxants such as acetaminophen or a nonsteroidal anti-inflammatory drug like ibuprofen and naproxen.
 In some cases, these over-the-counter muscle relaxers will be enough to help alleviate your pain.

-Muscle relaxant over the counter should be used carefully, as they can have serious side effects.
+Muscle relaxant over-the-counter pills should be used carefully, as they can have serious side effects.
 They should only be used as directed by your doctor.
+Read over-the-counter muscle relaxer labels carefully before taking OTC muscle relaxants, as some may contain additional active ingredients like menthol or eucalyptus oil.
+If an OTC medicine doesn’t help, you may have an issue that requires prescription muscle relaxer medication.

 Prescription Muscle Relaxers